api3dao/airseeker/README.md

 ###### `recommendedGasPriceMultiplier`

 The base multiplier used to compute the gas price.
-Used to multiply the latest (or sanitized) gas price.
+Used to multiply the latest gas price.

 ###### `sanitizationSamplingWindow`